Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       source quickly detect whether the [=publishing_point_URL=] is valid, and if there are any authentication or other conditions required.
-   2. The [=ingest source=] MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional DASH manifest, restricted as in clause 16 of this section.
+   2. The [=ingest source=] MUST initiate a media ingest connection by posting at least one CMAF header after step 1.
+Then, it SHOULD post a DASH manifest following clause 16 of this section unless the grouping of the CMAF tracks is trivial.
    3. The [=ingest source=] SHALL transmit one or more CMAF segments composing the track to the receiving entity once they become available.
 In this case, a single POST request message body MUST contain one CMAF segment in